boddhisattva/crm/README.md

 - **Sample POST Request Body and Sample API response**:

   -  **Prequisities**:
-    1. Client_id: This corresponds to the id generated when we first created a new Doorkeeper application with the `rake db:seed` command.
+    1. `client_id`: This corresponds to the id generated when we first created a new Doorkeeper application with the `rake db:seed` command.
     It's value can be obtained with the command `Doorkeeper::Application.first.uid` specified in Rails console

-    2. Client_secret: This corresponds to the secret generated when we first created a new Doorkeeper application with the `rake db:seed` command.
+    2. `client_secret`: This corresponds to the secret generated when we first created a new Doorkeeper application with the `rake db:seed` command.
     It's value can be obtained with the command `Doorkeeper::Application.first.secret` specified in Rails console

-    3. Refresh token: This corresponds to the value of the refresh token obtained from the Sign up API or Login API specified above.
+    3. `refresh_token`: This corresponds to the value of the refresh token obtained from the Sign up API or Login API specified above.

-    4. Grant type: The grant_type value should be `refresh_token` as we are using the referesh token inorder to authenticate a user.
+    4. `grant_type`: The grant_type value should be `refresh_token` as we are using the referesh token inorder to authenticate a user.

   - **Sample API POST Request body for Refresh Token API**: